-The Park features a spectacular limestone or karst mountain landscape.
-It contains an 8.2 km long underground river that flows directly to the sea.
-The lower half of the river is brackish and subject to the oceans tide.
-A subterranean river flowing directly into the sea and the associated tidal influence makes it the most unique natural phenomenon of its type to exist.
-The presence of 11 minerals, scientifically and aesthetically unique speleothems, and a 20 million year old Serenia fossil embedded in the walls of the cave justifies the declaration of the Puerto Princesa Underground River as one of the New 7 Wonders of Nature.
+The Puerto Princesa Subterranean River National Park (PPSRNP) is one of the most important protected areas of the Philippines.
+It features a spectacular limestone or karst landscape withone of the most complex cave systems.
+It contains an 8.2 km long underground river that flow directly to the sea.
+The lower half of the river is brackish and is affected by the ocean’s tide.
+An underground river directly flowing into the sea, and the associated tidal influence, makes it a significant natural phenomenon.
+The discovery of at least 11 minerals, crystal and egg shape rock formations, and a 20 million year old Miocene age serenia fossil in the cave further add to its scientific value.
+The Puerto Princesa Underground River is declared as one of the New 7 Wonders of Nature.

-The Puerto Princesa Subterranean River National Park is a source of pride and a key element in the identity of the people of Puerto Princesa in particular and of the Philippines as a whole.
-It is a symbol of commitment by the Filipino people in the global efforts
+The Puerto Princesa Subterranean River National Park is a source of pride, and a key element in the identity of the people of Puerto Princesa in particular, and of the Philippines as a whole.
+The conservation of the Park is a symbol of commitment by the Filipino people in the global efforts

 to conserve our natural heritage.